DiegelD/CarND-Advanced-Lane-Detection/README.md

  <img src="./output_images/material_for_readme/Sobel_SSpaceFilter_Apply.png" width="760" alt="Image_Filter" />
  <figcaption>
  <p></p>
- <p style="text-align: center;"> Fig. 2.1: Fig. 2.1: Filter process.
+ <p style="text-align: center;"> Fig. 2.1: Filter process.
 Left the original function input image.
 In the middle the influence of the two filters.
 To show this image `np.dstack` is used to stack the filters together.
 In blue is the influence of the S-Chennai Threshold seen.
 On the right is the combined threshold of the two filters seen.</p>
  </figcaption>
 </figure>
  <p></p>